Countly/countly-sdk-documentation/android/current.md

 Countly.sharedInstance().setLocation(null, null, latitude + "," + longitude, null)</code></pre>
 <h2>Checking if init has been called</h2>
 <p>
-  <span style="font-weight:400">In case you would like to check if init has been called, you may use the following function:</span>
+  <span style="font-weight: 400;">In case you would like to check if init has been called, you may use the following function:</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().isInitialized();</code></pre>
 <h2>Checking if onStart has been called</h2>
 <p>
-  <span style="font-weight:400">For some applications, there might a use case where the developer would like to check if the Countly SDK <code>onStart</code></span><span style="font-weight:400">&nbsp;function has been called.
+  <span style="font-weight: 400;">For some applications, there might a use case where the developer would like to check if the Countly SDK <code>onStart</code></span><span style="font-weight: 400;">&nbsp;function has been called.
 To do so, they may use the following call:</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().hasBeenCalledOnStart();</code></pre>
 <h2>Ignoring app crawlers</h2>
 <p>
-  <span style="font-weight:400">Sometimes server data might be polluted with app crawlers which are not real users, and you would like to ignore them.
+  <span style="font-weight: 400;">Sometimes server data might be polluted with app crawlers which are not real users, and you would like to ignore them.
 Starting from the 17.05 release, it's possible to ignore app crawlers by filtering on the app level.
 The current version does that, using device names.
 Internally, the Countly SDK has a list of crawler device names.
 If a device name matches one from that list, no information is sent to the server. </span>
 </p>
 <p>
-  <span style="font-weight:400">At the moment, that list has only one entry: "Calypso AppCrawler".
+  <span style="font-weight: 400;">At the moment, that list has only one entry: "Calypso AppCrawler".
 In the future we might add more crawler device names if such are reported.
-If you have encountered a crawler that is not on that list, and you would like to ignore it, you may add it to your SDK list yourself by calling <code>addAppCrawlerName</code></span><span style="font-weight:400">. </span>
+If you have encountered a crawler that is not on that list, and you would like to ignore it, you may add it to your SDK list yourself by calling <code>addAppCrawlerName</code></span><span style="font-weight: 400;">. </span>
 </p>
 <p>
-  <span style="font-weight:400">Currently, the SDK ignores crawlers by default.
-If you would like to change this setting, use <code>ifShouldIgnoreCrawlers</code></span><span style="font-weight:400">.
-If you would like to check if the current device was detected as a crawler, use <code>isDeviceAppCrawler</code></span><span style="font-weight:400">.
+  <span style="font-weight: 400;">Currently, the SDK ignores crawlers by default.
+If you would like to change this setting, use <code>ifShouldIgnoreCrawlers</code></span><span style="font-weight: 400;">.
+If you would like to check if the current device was detected as a crawler, use <code>isDeviceAppCrawler</code></span><span style="font-weight: 400;">.
 Detection is done in the init function, meaning you would have to add the crawler names before that and perform the check after.</span>
 </p>
 <pre><code class="java">//set that the sdk should ignore app crawlers
 Countly.sharedInstance().ifShouldIgnoreCrawlers(true);